 Choose a title below to view related OCD videos

-Suzanne Mouton-Odum, MD, discusses hair pulling, skin picking, and body dysmorphic disorder (BDD).
+Suzanne Mouton-Odum, PhD, discusses hair pulling, skin picking, and body dysmorphic disorder (BDD).
 Each disorder can look different for everyone.

-Suzanne Mouton-Odum, MD, discusses the length of treatment.
+Suzanne Mouton-Odum, PhD, discusses the length of treatment.
 She recommends 12 weeks of treatment.
 She discusses that the main component that predicts a successful treatment venture is one's readiness for change.

 Suzanne Mouton-Odum, PhD, discusses compulsive skin picking and that it is far more common than anyone would think.
 It includes behaviors such as nail biting, nail picking, cuticle picking, and any type of skin picking.
 It is diagnosed when it becomes a severe problem.

 Suzanne Mouton-Odum, PhD, discusses treatment for compulsive skin picking.
 It is very similar to treatment used for trichotillomania.
 It is a cognitive-behavioral treatment (CBT) that involves identifying internal and external triggers for the behavior.
 Internal triggers include thoughts, sensations or emotions.
 External triggers include environments or activities you are engaging in.
 Treatment involves teaching coping skills.

 Suzanne Mouton-Odum, PhD, discusses the steps one needs to take to treat skin picking disorder.
 The first step is to speak with a physician or pediatrician.
 It's important to first asses whether the picking is dangerous and is causing health problems, such as infections or scarring.
 The next step is visiting the Trichotillomania Learning Center, which is the resource for hair pulling and skin picking, and can help one identify a trained professional in their area that focuses on the disorder.
 Medications are also available for anxiety and/or depression that become associated with skin picking.